statement

 about

 I work across drawing, performance, walking, and photography.
-Using my own body, I explore how we humans connect and disconnect from ourselves in nature.
+Using my own body as a research tool, I explore how we humans connect and disconnect from ourselves in the landscape.

-This year I exhibited ‘Warning Signal’, a new body of work at Shatwell Farm, home to the Drawing Matter Collection, an architectural archive in rural Somerset, (June 17th – 25th 2023).
+In June 2023, I exhibited ‘Warning Signal’, a new body of work and participatory performance at Shatwell Farm, in rural Somerset.

 “Leonora is a brave, curious and committed artist with an extraordinary ability to weave incongruous systems and patterns between subject, object and nature.
 She fearlessly utilizes her own body to test thresholds, moving seamlessly through performance, photography, drawing or painting.
 Magic, sexuality, order and chaos are conjured and implied, with haunted figures and forms appearing and fading from view simultaneously.”